Performance of Empirical Risk Minimization for Linear Regression with Dependent Data: Notation, Preliminaries and Assumptions

 In this section we establish a preliminary result and introduce the main assumptions required in our analysis.
 All results and assumptions are stated for the case of heterogeneously distributed observations.
-Clearly, these simplify in a straightforward manner in the case of identically distributed observations.
+Clearly, these simplify in a straightforward manner if the observations are identically distributed.

 We begin by establishing the existence of the optimal prediction rule, that is the \emph{oracle}.
-Lemma \ref{lemma:opt} states that the optimal prediction rule $\bm \theta^*$ exists, is unique and satisfies a Pythagorean-type identity.
-We remark that the assumptions of Proposition \ref{lemma:opt} are fairly weak and, in particular, weaker than what we require for the analysis of the ERM.
+Lemma \ref{lemma:opt} states that there exists an optimal $\bm \theta^*$ that satisfies a Pythagorean-type identity.
+We remark that the assumptions of Lemma \ref{lemma:opt} are fairly weak and, in particular, weaker than what we require for the analysis of the ERM.